tka-andrew/SystemDesignExamples/20_RateLimiting/README.md

 - Redis is also often used for rate limiting

+- Without proper defense, an entire system can be taken down by a DoS attack.

 ## To run this example
 1. Open a terminal and run the server
     ```